• Attorneys

 “We think the legal market in a city like Seattle requires you to have a local connection,” Bass said.
 “The people we’ve brought on so far, and the ones we’re talking to, are longtime Seattle lawyers who have deep roots in the community.”

-Former Foster Pepper Managing Partner Jeff Frank is running Buchalter’s Seattle office.
-Frank left the Seattle-based firm along with real estate attorneys Brad Thoreson and Doug Prince to join Buchalter.
-Costco is one of the firm’s clients.
+Former Foster Pepper Managing Partner Jeff Frank is running Buchalter's Seattle office.
+Frank left the Seattle-based firm along with real estate attorney Brad Thoreson to join Buchalter.
+Costco is one of the firm's clients.

 Buchalter’s Seattle office also includes former Garvey, Schubert & Barer attorney Sherman Helenese and longtime Buchalter shareholder Mitchell J. Olejko, who will practice out of Seattle and San Francisco.